SIMG assessment process

 Step 5: Individual program

 Following your interview, we will send you a report 1 and/or assessment outcome report which outlines the requirements you must undertake in order to successfully complete the SIMG assessment process; these requirements make up your individual program.
+Applicants will be provided with an “agreement to continue in the SIMG process” form, which they must complete, as well as pay their annual fee, in order to commence their individual program.
+Once this occurs they will become SIMGs who are active in the SIMG pathway.

 Please refer to the Handbook for specialist international medical graduates for further information.